 Pen pal pair-up services

-Otherwise, if you wish to write to convicts or remands directly, one has to put the prisoner or remand’s full name, registration number, and the facility that they are kept in on the envelope for the letter to reach them.
+If you wish to write to any convict or someone on remand directly, one has to put the individual’s full name, registration number, and the facility that they are kept in on the envelope for the letter to reach them.